 Q: Where is the best place to store fall protection kits?

-Q: How do I ensure that fall protection kits are in good working condition?
+Q: How do I ensure that fall protection equipment is in good working condition?

-Q: Can a previously used kit be reused?
+Q: Can fall protection equipment previously used in a fall be reused?

 Q: How do I inspect my extension cords?

-A: First, identify cracked, frayed, or worn cords.
-Second, check the duty rating to ensure the cord is designed for hard or extra hard usage.
-The cords should have the markings S, SE, SO, or ST. Third, look for missing ground pins.
+A: Extension cord maintenance is important as this is one of the top 20 OSHA citations.
+Identify cracked, frayed, or worn cords and check the duty rating to ensure the cord is designed for hard or extra hard usage.
+The cords should have the markings S, SE, SO, or ST. Light duty, or residential type cords, should not be used as they do not hold up to the daily rigors of the job-site.
+Look for missing ground pins and inspect around the plug for insulation pulled away from the plug ends due to pulling on the cords.
+Extension cords with breaks in them should not be repaired, they should be cut in half and thrown away.
 Always remember to remove the power source before inspecting or repairing extension cords!

 Q: How do I inspect my power tools?

-A: Similar to inspecting your extension cords, you’ll want to take a look at your power tools’ cords and identify any of the same hazards.
+A: Power tools should be kept clean and inspected daily before use.
+Similarly to inspecting your extension cords, you’ll want to take a look at your power tools’ cords and identify any of the same hazards.
 Then, check for cracks in the housing (the plastic casing).
 For saws, sharpen or replace the blades every six months – or sooner if you notice dulled teeth.
-An inadequately sharpened saw blade may jump and lead to finger amputation.
+An inadequately sharpened saw blade will lead to the employee using more force to get the blade to cut.
+The saw could jump and lead to severe cuts, lacerations, or amputation.

 Q: How often do I clean, and with what?